 People who experience both mental health and substance use disorders don’t need treatment for one disorder and then the other.
 Instead, they need treatment for both disorders at the same time.
-For this reason, Gateway Foundation offers dual diagnosis treatment in a truly integrated manner.
+For this reason, Gateway offers dual diagnosis treatment in a truly integrated manner.
 We use an interdisciplinary, team-based approach that includes doctors, psychologists, and licensed clinical staff.
-Rather than relying on idiosyncratic manuals with bits and pieces of evidence-based practices, Gateway Foundation uses training and fidelity-monitoring to ensure high-quality treatment.
+Rather than relying on idiosyncratic manuals with bits and pieces of evidence-based practices, Gateway uses training and fidelity-monitoring to ensure high-quality treatment.
 This allows professionals at our drug and alcohol rehab centers to get the best results.
 According to independent agencies, our addiction treatment programs are rated to meet the highest standards for integrated care, and our outcomes vastly surpass those of our competitors.

-Dual Diagnosis Treatment at Gateway Foundation
+Dual Diagnosis Treatment at Gateway

 - Motivational Interviewing